-ARTICLE C9 - CAR REPAIRS AND CAR SERVICING
+ARTICLE C10 - CAR REPAIRS AND CAR SERVICING

-C9.1 Car repairs
+C10.1 Car repairs

-- C9.1.1 All damage issues and related repair work during racing is at the Judge's discretion and may be referred to the scrutineering Judges and/or Chair of Judges for a final decision. - C9.1.2 No items can be removed or added to a car during racing, other than CO2 cartridges, except in the case of a repair. - C9.1.3 If a race car sustains damage during racing and this damage is ruled to be related to engineering deficiencies and a repair is achievable then a repair will be allowed.
+- C10.1.1 All damage issues and related repair work during racing is at the Judge's discretion and may be referred to the scrutineering Judges and/or Chair of Judges for a final decision - C10.1.2 No items can be removed or added to a car during racing, other than race power pack cartridges, except in the case of a repair. - C10.1.3 If a race car sustains damage during racing and this damage is ruled to be related to engineering deficiencies and a repair is achievable then a repair will be allowed.
 If this repair can be undertaken using any of the defined replacement components (including those already part of the car assembly, refer T3.10) in under 30 seconds and be race ready, then no penalty will be applied.
 A timer will start when the race official places the damaged car on the official repair table.
-If the repair takes longer than 30 seconds. doesn't use the defined replacement components or the car is not race ready, then a 5-point penalty will be applied.
-A repair time limit of 120 seconds (2 minutes) will be applied, if the car is not race ready at the end of this time then any further repairs must take place in the next service session (refer C9.2).
-Please note, the Best Engineered Car award is calculated using a number of scores from the competition, including penalty points incurred through damage during racing.
-Please see the Awards Matrix in the appendix of this document for more information. - C9.1.4 Engineering deficiencies may include but not limited to damage to car body, wings & wheels as part of racing including damage occurring within the deceleration area. - C9.1.5 Curing time for adhesives must be included in 30 second repairs. - C9.1.6 Tool kits are allowed to be taken racing.
-Teams must supply all of their own tools and other necessary resources.
-Judges will not be able to assist teams with any additional resource requirements
+If the repair takes longer than 30 seconds, doesn't use the defined replacement components or the car is not race ready, then a 5- point penalty will be applied.
+A repair time limit of 120 seconds (2 minutes) will be applied, if the car is not race ready at the end of this time then any further repairs must take place in the next service session (refer C10.2).
+Please note, the Best Engineered Car award is calculated using a number of scores from the competition, including penalty points incurred

-- C9.1.7 If the Judges rule that damaged sustained was not due to engineering deficiencies, immediate repairs will be permitted without penalty. - C9.1.8 No penalty is applied for damage incurred during knock-out racing or a car's final race of any race event.
+- through damage during racing.
+Please see the Awards Matrix in the appendix of this document for more information. - C10.1.4 Engineering deficiencies may include but are not limited to the damage to car body, wings & wheels as part of racing including damage occurring within the deceleration area. - C10.1.5 Curing time for adhesives must be included in 30 second repairs. - C10.1.6 Not Applicable for the World Finals 2022 event. - C10.1.7 If the Judges rule that damaged sustained was not due to engineering deficiencies, immediate repairs will be permitted without penalty. - C10.1.8 No penalty is applied for damage incurred during knock-out racing or a car's final race of any race event.

-C9.2 Car servicing
+C10.2 Car servicing